 \subsubsection{Mean particle concentration}

-FIG.~\ref{fig:pref_concentration} shows the mean particle concentration profile as a function $y^{+}$ across the boundary layer under the assumption there is no inter-particle collisions.
-It can be noted that there is a significant build-up in concentration for the four classes of particles within the viscous sublayer.
-The phenomena of build-up of particles near the wall has been observed by numerous researchers (see~\cite{Kallio1989,Marchioli2002,Narayanan2003}) and is attributed to turbophoresis in the very near wall region (see \cite{reeks1983transport}).
+FIG.~\ref{fig:pref_concentration} shows the mean particle concentration profile as a function $y^{+}$ across the boundary layer assuming no inter-particle collisions.
+There is a significant build-up in concentration for the four classes of particles within the viscous sublayer.
+This build-up of particles near the wall has been observed by numerous researchers (see~\cite{Kallio1989,Marchioli2002,Narayanan2003}) and is attributed to turbophoresis in the very near wall region (see \cite{reeks1983transport}).
 The gradient in wall-normal fluid fluctuations in boundary layer turbulence acts as a driving force and results in a wall-ward net flux.
-The build-up concentration of particle with $St=20$, is smaller than those of smaller particles with $St=0.2,5,10$.
-This may result from the fact that particles are too heavy to follow the relatively quiescent viscous sublayer.
-On the other hand, they may move across the viscous sublayer and deposit on the adjacent wall surface, which may also be responsible for the relative reduction of build-up.
+The build-up concentration of particle with $St=20$ is smaller than those of smaller particles with $St=2,5,10$.
+This may result from the fact that these particles are too inert to follow the relatively quiescent viscous sublayer.
+On the other hand, they may move across the viscous sublayer by free flight and deposit on the wall, which may also be responsible for the relative reduction of build-up.